 Soufflé Pancakes Recipe

-Who needs regular pancakes when you can have soufflé pancakes instead?
-This recipe is excellent for anyone who is looking to step up their breakfast game, and these pancakes are the perfect excuse to do it.
-Recipe developer Jennine Bryant of The Marshside Pantry came up with this yummy twist on an all-time breakfast favorite that will hit the spot.
-"The process by which you make these pancakes makes them soufflé pancakes.
+Regular pancakes are great, but soufflé pancakes are just that bit more impressive for a truly special breakfast or brunch.
+This recipe is excellent for anyone who is looking to step up their breakfast game.
+Recipe developer Jennine Bryant of The Marshside Pantry brings us this yummy twist on an all-time breakfast favorite that will hit the spot.
+"It's the process by which you make these pancakes that turns them into soufflé pancakes.
 Normally, you wouldn't separate the eggs when mixing pancake batter," Bryant explains.
-"Whisking up the egg whites and then folding them in to the rest of the batter introduces much more air into the pancake batter, akin to how you would make a soufflé.
-The resulting pancake rises much like a soufflé would, and results in a deliciously light and airy pancake."
+"Whisking up the egg whites and then folding them into the rest of the batter introduces much more air into the batter, akin to how you would make a soufflé.
+The resulting pancake rises much like a soufflé would, which results in a deliciously light and airy pancake."

-There are so many things to love about this recipe, and Bryant describes it the best.
+There are so many things to love about this recipe, and Bryant describes it best.
 "I like how simple it actually is to create delicious, pillowy soft pancakes," she raves.
-"The only downside with these soufflé pancakes is how quickly they start to deflate once you take them out of the pan, so you need to eat them right away!"
+"The only downside with these soufflé pancakes is how quickly they start to deflate once you take them out of the pan, so you need to eat them right away."
 Grab your maple syrup and some fresh fruit toppings, and let's get right into this recipe.

 Gather the ingredients for soufflé pancakes